evokegaming/guides/README.md

 1. Keep existing comments up-to-date.
 An outdated is worse than no comment at all.

-> Good code is like a good joke - it needs no explanation. <br/>
-> -- Russ Olsen

 1. Avoid writing comments to explain bad code.
 Refactor the code to make it self-explanatory.
 (Do or do not - there is no try. --Yoda)